wcx0206/astro-dracula-blog/src/content/posts/en/use-std-cin-ignore-to-keep-the-user-typing-until-the-input-meets-the-requirements.md

 - c
 - input-validation
 - std-cin
-title: Uses std::cin.ignore() to keep the user typing until the input meets the requirements
+title: Use std::cin.ignore() to keep the user typing until the input meets the requirements
 ---

 I used to control users' input by making the input a string and process it later.
 But today, my friend posed this question to me: Can we control input without a char array or string class?